Toyota TF107: Performance

 The car was less successful than the previous year's TF106, which managed 35 points in the season.
 The TF107's 13 points were amassed with seven points scoring finishes, including two 6th places, one for Jarno Trulli at the 2007 United States Grand Prix and one for Ralf Schumacher in Hungary.
 Trulli scored points on three other occasions, with Schumacher finishing in the points in two other races.
 By the end of the season, the team embarrassingly scored less points than WilliamsF1 who have the same engine as them in the Constructors' Championship.
 Ralf Schumacher did not have his contract renewed.
 He was replaced by fellow German driver Timo Glock for the 2008 season.

 The car's best qualifying position was in the hands of Ralf Schumacher, who took 5th place in Hungary.
 It made the top ten 20 times out of a possible 34.

+Drivers' helmets

+At the Canadian Grand Prix, Jarno Trulli wore a pink helmet to honour his friend Danilo di Luca, who won the 2007 Giro d'Italia cycling race.
+Trulli was also wearing the Giro d'Italia winner's pink jersey.
+The pink helmet had a picture of his friend di Luca on it.